Processes in Linux/Unix

-- Through a 5 digit ID number unix/linux keeps account of the processes, this number is call process id or pid.
-Each process in the system has a unique pid.
+- Through a 5 digit ID number Unix/Linux keeps an account of the processes, this number is called process ID or PID.
+Each process in the system has a unique PID.

 - Used up pid’s can be used in again for a newer process since all the possible combinations are used.

 - At any point of time, no two processes with the same pid exist in the system because it is the pid that Unix uses to track each process.

 A process can be run in two ways:

 Method 1: Foreground Process : Every process when started runs in foreground by default, receives input from the keyboard, and sends output to the screen.
 When issuing pwd command